ERP selection process (free 5 step ERP selection checklist)

 How should software demos be structured?

 Firstly, remember this: you are in charge.
+You're the one selecting an ERP system.
 They are selling to you.
 Make sure the way your demos are structured reflects this.

 To avoid sitting through sales pitches that won’t give you the insight you need to choose the right ERP for your business, it’s a good idea to draw up a demo script to send to vendors.
 This will allow you to control the direction of the demo.
 It’s also